Trouble Logging In?

 Are you trying to access a service from an off-campus location?
-Some services, such as the Kronos Time System, require you to either be on campus or use VPN from locations off campus.
+Some services, such Kronos, require you to either be on campus or use VPN when off campus.
 More information is available at Use VPN for a Secure Connection.

 Are you trying to access a service from an off-campus location that's behind a firewall?
-It is not uncommon for companies and businesses to restrict authenticated access to sites on the Internet from computers on their network.
-Check with your company's IT department if you are having access issues at your non-NU workplace.
+It's not uncommon for companies and businesses to restrict authenticated access to sites on the Internet from computers on their network.
+Check with your company's IT department if you are having access issues at your non-University workplace.

-Some services, such as NU Financials and NU Business Intelligence, require you to have completed a security form before you are permitted access to the system.
-Verify with your school or department business administrator that you have been granted appropriate access.
+Some services, such as NUFinancials, Cognos and SES, require you to have completed a security form before you are permitted access to the system.
+Verify with your department's business administrator that you have been granted appropriate access.

 Last Updated: 31 January 2017Get Help Back to top